MagdalenaRomaniecka/Global-Fragrance-Intelligence-Hub/README.md

 The core of the experience is an AI-generated strategic briefing. * **Precision Chapter Navigation:** Leveraging **Whisper AI** to perfectly align audio playback with specific strategic topics.

 * **I. Recession Glam:** Why fragrance is the new "Weighted Olfactory Blanket" in a tightening economy.
 * **II.
-Gourmand 2.0:** The evolution from sugar-sweet scents to sophisticated, high-end "edible" molecules (Pistachio, Salted Vanilla).
+Gourmand 2.0:** The evolution from **linear, saccharine profiles** to complex, multi-dimensional "edible" molecules such as Roasted Pistachio and Salted Vanilla.
 * **III.
 Givaudan & Neural Edge:** How the industry leader uses AI and neuroscience (Cereboost) to digitize emotions.
 * **IV.
-Geopolitical Shift:** Deep dive into the isolationist growth of the Russian "Duhi" market.
+Regional Intelligence:** A deep dive into the **resilience and strategic adaptation** of the Russian "Duhi" market, exploring local heritage and economic autonomy.

 ## 📊 Strategic Pillars
 | Pillar | Focus Area | Data Driven Insight |